objektwerks/pwa.pool/README.md

 Note
 ----
 >This project is no longer a work-in-progress.
-That could change in the future.
+The modal-hide-show UI approach is not optimal
+>in the web space.
+Currently using Waypoint router in a separate project. ( 2022.3.9 )

 Install
 -------